SS Île de France: Construction and launch

-The construction of Île de France was part of an agreement between the Compagnie Générale Transatlantique (CGT) and the French government dating to November 1912.
-This agreement was for the construction of four passenger-mail ships, with the first ship named Paris and the second Île de France.
+Île de France was part of a four ship agreement between the Compagnie Générale Transatlantique (CGT) and the French government dating to November 1912.
+It called for the construction of passenger-mail ships, with the first named Paris and the second Île de France.
 World War I delayed construction until the 1920s, with the Paris being launched in 1916 and not entering service until 1921.
 After her keel was laid down in 1925, Île de France was launched on 14 March 1926 at the shipyard Ateliers et Chantiers de Saint-Nazaire Penhoët (or Chantiers de Penhoët) in Saint-Nazaire on the west coast of France, and was greeted by thousands of government and company officials, workers, press and French citizens.
-The ship would experience fourteen months of fitting-out before it left the shipyards in 1927 to begin sea trials on 29 May, and then for its maiden voyage on 22 June.
+Fourteen months of fitting-out followed; she left the yard in 1927 to begin sea trials on 29 May, and departed on her maiden voyage on 22 June.